kubernetes/enhancements/keps/sig-node/4960-container-stop-signals/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

-We are adding a new lifecycle hook called Stop, and a new lifecycle handler called Signal which can be used in the Container spec.
+We are adding a new lifecycle hook called StopSignal, which takes a string value.
 These are optional values however and can increase the size of the API object.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?